kmalinich/kdm-bash-env/README.md

-My bash environment.
-Use bash 4+ and true color terminal for best results.
-Actually, for best results, don't use this at all.

 # Overview
-My .bashrc has ~2700+ lines of code/functions that _should probably be individual scripts_.
+* ~2700+ lines of code/functions that _should probably be individual scripts_
-(it used to be a lot longer - but I'm getting smarter, slowly) .
+  * It used to be a lot longer - but I'm getting smarter, slowly
-I slowly wrote this over 3 years at work, then stripped it of company specifics.
+* I originally most of this for work

-Everything in this repo was done for the express purpose of automating or improving a process.
+* Everything in this repo was done for the express purpose of automating or improving a process
-(Even if it was just shaving off 100ms - everything adds up in the end)
+  * Even if it was just shaving off 10ms - everything adds up in the end, and eventually you'll start going home earlier
-It got a wee bit out of control after a while, as it started a dumb challenge to write portable code.
+* It got a wee bit out of control after a while

-# "Tested" with:
+# "Tested" against
+* **Frequently**
   * Arch Linux 4.9+
   * macOS 10.11+
     * Requires w/GNU coreutils+findutils installed via brew, force linked
   * RHEL/CentOS 6+
   * Raspbian jessie+
+* **Infrequently**
   * Ubuntu 14.04+

-"Tested" is in air quotes.
+* **Notes**
-This isn't to say everything is 100% working across all platforms.
+  * This isn't to say everything is 100% working across all platforms
+  * "Tested" is in air quotes
-I fix the broken code as/if I find it.
+  * I fix the broken code as/if I find it

 # [Submodules](.gitmodules)
 * **ViM plugins**